groupdocs-editor/GroupDocs.Editor-Docs/java/getting-started/supported-document-formats.md

 toc: True
 ---

 The following table indicates the file formats that GroupDocs.Editor can edit.
+You can use the input below to filter supported formats by extension.

+{{< table-filter placeholder="Start typing to find file format" forumUrl="https://forum.groupdocs.com/c/editor/20">}}

 ## WordProcessing family formats